AR-js-org/AR.js-Docs/README.md

 To modify the Docs, you need to push to the `master` branch.

-To publish them (they are currently hosted on Github Pages), you need to run
+To publish them (they are currently hosted on Github Pages), you need to perform the steps below.

 ### Installation